IRIX: History

 SGI originated the IRIX name in the 1988 release 3.0 of the operating system for the SGI IRIS 4D series of workstations and servers.
 Previous releases are identified only by the release number prefixed by "4D1-", such as "4D1-2.2".
 The "4D1-" prefix continued to be used in official documentation to prefix IRIX release numbers.
 Prior to the IRIS 4D, SGI bundled the GL2 operating system, based on UniSoft UniPlus System V Unix, and using the proprietary MEX (Multiple EXposure) windowing system.

-IRIX 3.x is based on UNIX System V Release 3 with 4.3BSD enhancements, and incorporates the 4Sight windowing system, based on NeWS and IRIS GL.
-SGI's own Extent File System (EFS) replaces the System V filesystem.
+IRIX 3.x was based on UNIX System V Release 3 with 4.3BSD enhancements, and incorporated the 4Sight windowing system, based on NeWS and IRIS GL.
+SGI's Extent File System (EFS) replaced the System V filesystem.

-IRIX 4.0, released in 1991, replaces 4Sight with the X Window System (X11R4), the 4Dwm window manager providing a similar look and feel to 4Sight.
+IRIX 4.0, released in 1991, replaced 4Sight with the X Window System (X11R4), the 4Dwm window manager provided a similar look and feel to 4Sight.

 IRIX 5.0, released in 1993, incorporates certain features of UNIX System V Release 4, including ELF executables.
 IRIX 5.3 introduced the XFS journaling file system.

 In 1994, IRIX 6.0 added support for the 64-bit MIPS R8000 processor, but is otherwise similar to IRIX 5.2.
 Later 6.x releases support other members of the MIPS processor family in 64-bit mode.
 IRIX 6.3 was released for the SGI O2 workstation only.
 IRIX 6.4 improved multiprocessor scalability for the Octane, Origin 2000, and Onyx2 systems.
 The Origin 2000 and Onyx2 IRIX 6.4 was marketed as "Cellular IRIX", although it only incorporates some features from the original Cellular IRIX distributed operating system project.